 Advice and consulting

 It is always a good idea to consult with a knowledgeable tax professional before making decisions that can significantly affect your personal or financial situation.
-US tax implications of many actions may be significant, especially if you live abroad.
+U.S. tax implications of many actions may be significant, especially if you live abroad.
 Call us for advice.